-- and any margin or collateral balances.
-It also includes trading assets which are hedging structured notes issued. - Loan assets.
+- Loan assets including operating lease assets.
 This represents loans provided to retail and wholesale borrowers, as well as assets held under operating leases.
-See "- Capital analysis Loan assets" in this Report for further information. - 14 Debt investment securities.
-These include various categories of debt securities including asset backed securities, bonds, commercial mortgage backed securities and residential mortgage backed securities. - 15 Co-investment in Macquarie-managed funds and other equity investments.
-These equity securities include co-investments in Macquarie-managed funds. - Net trade debtors.
-Short-term working capital balances (debtors and creditors) are created through the day-to-day operations of MBL Group.
-A net funding use (or source) will result due to timing differences in cash flows.
+See "- Capital analysis Loan assets" in this Report for further information. - Debt investment securities.
+These include various categories of debt securities including asset backed securities, bonds, commercial mortgage backed securities and residential mortgage backed securities. - Co-investment in Macquarie-managed funds and other equity investments.
+These equity securities include co-investments in Macquarie-managed funds.

-As at March 31, 2015, total deposits represented A\$39.7 billion, or 41% of total funding, short-term (maturing in less than 12 months) wholesale issued paper represented A\$12.5 billion, or 13% of total funding, and other debt funding maturing within 12 months represented A\$7.9 billion, or 8% of total funding.
+As at March 31, 2016, customer deposits represented A\$43.6 billion, or 38% of total funding, short-term (maturing in less than 12 months) wholesale issued paper represented A\$9.3 billion, or 8% of total funding, and other debt funding maturing within 12 months represented A\$10.2 billion, or 9% of total funding.

-The following chart and table provides details of the Banking Group's term funding (drawn and committed but undrawn) maturing beyond one year, at March 31, 2015:
+The following chart and table provides details of the Banking Group's term funding (drawn and committed but undrawn) maturing beyond one year, at March 31, 2016: